 Top 10 most important factors that affect car insurance rates

-Some factors – your location, age, credit, and driving history – can have a dramatic impact on how much you pay for car insurance.
+Some factors – your location, age, credit and driving history – can dramatically impact how much you pay for car insurance.
 Others, such as whether you’re married and your gender, aren’t as important.
 Still, they add up to how much it costs to protect yourself with an auto insurance policy.

 Here is the list of the top 10 most important factors that affect car insurance rates: